-How will the project be integrated into the coordinated entry/assessment process?
+6. How will the project be integrated into the coordinated entry/assessment process?

-How were stakeholders (i.e. persons with lived expertise, etc.) engaged in the development of this project?

-How will this project contribute to the efforts your community is implementing to address equity in your LPG region?
+- 7. How were stakeholders (i.e. persons with lived expertise, local planning group partners, local planning group board, etc.) engaged in the development of this project? - 8.
+How will this project contribute to the efforts your community is implementing to address racial equity in your LPG region?
+Provide examples. - 9.
 For PSH Projects ONLY: Please provide information on the number of individuals who are experiencing chronic homelessness in your LPG and the number of PSH units available in your community.